 (13) Input details

-– Leave the resource group as it is – Set the location.
+– Leave the resource group as is – Set the location.
 This is the location of the VM.
 I’m setting UK South.
 The location will need to be the same as where your VNETS are located.
 The location does not need to be the same as the MetaData location.
 In this demo, I only have the one VNET.

 For this demo, I am selecting a B2s with 2 vcpu’s and 4gb RAM (Update: note that if you’re using an Azure free trial account, select a machine with 1vcpu.
 There are limits when setting up a WvD platform using the Azure Trial account).

 I’m using standard HDD disks for this demo but Microsoft recommend using premium SSD for all session hosts

 (14) Click next to move onto Workspace